-Our approach is to take strategic, long term investment positions (holdings of 5% and higher) in companies that have passed our rigorous due diligence process.
+Our approach is to take strategic, long term investment positions in companies that have passed our rigorous due diligence process.

-Market inefficiencies in the micro-cap sector such as lack of analysts coverage, low volumes and prices that aren’t transparent, can provide opportunities for investors.
+Market inefficiencies in the smaller companies sector such as lack of analysts coverage, low volumes and prices that aren’t transparent, can provide opportunities for investors.

 We sell investments that we think are no longer beneficial to your portfolio or to make way for new opportunities.
 To maintain IHT relief, existing investments are sold only if there are suitable alternative investment opportunities.